 - Form 20697 : Changing addresses from previously approved sampling pool

-- Form 20683 : The Sample Submission, accompanies sample bottles to the laboratory for analyzing.
+- Form 20683 : LCR Chain of Custody, accompanies sample bottles to the laboratory for analyzing.

 - Form 20680a : Lead Consumer Notice, CWS PWS to report and certify customer lead results after the PWS receives the analytical results back from the laboratory.

 - Form 20680b : Lead Consumer Notice, NTNC PWS to report and certify customer lead results after the PWS receives the analytical results back from the laboratory.

-Action levels for lead/copper are based on a 90th percentile calculation.
+Action levels (ALE) for lead/copper are based on a 90th percentile calculation.
 The action level for lead is 0.015 mg/L and 1.3 mg/L for copper.
-If a PWS exceeds either of the action levels, the PWS is required to sample entry point and within their distribution system for water quality parameters, source water sampling, and tap water lead/copper sampling as part of a corrosion control study.
+If a PWS exceeds either of the action levels, the PWS is required to sample entry point and within their distribution system for water quality parameters, source water lead and copper sampling, and tap water lead/copper sampling as part of a corrosion control study.
 Lead action level exceedances also requires Lead Public Education (LPE) to be delivered and posted.

 - Form 20495: Corrosion Control Study